fabriziomoscon/cosy-js/example/counter/README.md

 # Counter #

 This is a simple step-by-step guide to creating a basic counter control.
 The completed feature will display the count with a button to increment and a button to reset.
+[View demo][fiddle]